 Fat and Carbohydrates

-Human Food That Is Unsafe for Your Cat
+The 8 Human Foods Unsafe for Your Cat

 A few crackers will not harm a healthy cat, but some of the foods humans enjoy can cause severe illnesses and sometimes death.
 Our list of unhealthy human foods is based on data from ASPCA’s Poison Control Center, and you can also examine their toxic and non-toxic plant list for detailed descriptions of flora to keep away from your feline.